vigneshwar1990/Vehicleservice/README.md

 # Vehicle Service
-This is an example web service that uses CRUD based on Spring Boot.
+This is an CRUD web service that uses Spring Boot.